 The Cell Interface module can be used in both low- and high-voltage battery stacks.
 It measures voltage and temperature, and provides cell balancing.
 In a high-voltage battery stack, multiple Cell Interface modules manage series-connected cells to reach voltages of up to 1250 VDC.
-For low-voltage applications, Cell Interface modules can be added to the Nuvation Energy Low-Voltage BMS to increase the number of series-connected cells in an 11-60 VDC stack.
+For low-voltage applications, one Cell Interface module can be added to the Low-Voltage BMS to increase the number of series-connected cells in an 11-60 VDC stack.

 - Measures the voltage and temperature of each cell and provides cell balancing.

 - Provides passive balancing up to 300mA (12- and 16-channel models only).

 - Stackable architecture enables multiple Cell Interface modules to be used in each battery stack to connect hundreds of cells in series.

 - Galvanically isolated serial communications between Cell Interface modules and the Stack Controller protect the system from electromagnetic interference and enable floating battery architectures and highly accurate voltage readings.

 - Daisy chain architecture; no addressing switches to set.